THE-DEEPDAS/Anveshak/docs/comprehensive-documentation.md

 ## Introduction

-Cold Mailer is a comprehensive platform designed to help job seekers generate personalized cold emails to potential employers and academic faculty.
+Anveshak  is a comprehensive platform designed to help job seekers generate personalized cold emails to potential employers and academic faculty.
 The system combines AI-powered resume parsing, company/faculty research, and personalized email generation to create highly tailored outreach communications.

 The platform serves two primary use cases: